Apple's data shows a deepening dependence on China as Trump's tariffs loom

 (Reuters) - Tapping factories in Brazil and India has not lessened Apple Inc’s (AAPL.O) dependence on China, the company’s supply chain data shows, raising the stakes for the iPhone maker as U.S. President Donald Trump wages a trade war and promises more tariffs.

 Few American firms are as tightly bound to Asia’s largest economy as Apple.
-Contract factories owned by Hon Hai Precision Industry Co Ltd’s (2317.TW) Foxconn, Pegatron Corp (4938.TW), Wistron Corp (3231.TW) and others employ hundreds of thousands of workers to assemble Apple devices.
+Contract factories owned by Hon Hai Precision Industry Co Ltd’s Foxconn, Pegatron Corp, Wistron Corp and others employ hundreds of thousands of workers to assemble Apple devices.

 In recent years, Apple's contract manufacturers have expanded into other countries.
 India, for example, had no Apple contract manufacturer locations in 2015 but expanded to three assembly facilities by 2019, including a factory owned by Foxconn, which plans to make models from the iPhone X family of devices, Reuters reported last year reut.rs/2Nw82kJ.